nicolaswith/parallelgdb/README.md

 	make clean

 to delete all generated files.
-To delete the executable from the `/usr/local/bin` directory run
+To delete the executables from the `/usr/local/bin` directory run

 	make uninstall